 Dr James Devaney

-Dr James Devaney is Lecturer in Law, Director of the LLM in International Law, and LLM Assessment Officer.
+Dr James Devaney is Senior Lecturer in Law and Programme Convenor of the LLM in International Law.
 He has studied law at the European University Institute in Florence, Italy (PhD 2015, LLM 2012), the University of Glasgow (LLM (distinction) 2010) and the University of Strathclyde (LL.B (Hons) 2009).
-He has previously been a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge, the University of Sydney, and most recently was a fellow of the Berlin-Potsdam Research Group “International Law – Rise or Decline?”
+He has previously been a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge, the University of Sydney, and been a fellow of the Berlin Potsdam Research Group “International Law – Rise or Decline?”

 Public international law in general.
-In particular: international courts and tribunals, international dispute settlement, procedural issues, United Nations law, the use of force in international law, statehood and succession, international investment law.
+In particular: international courts and tribunals, international legal reasoning, international dispute settlement, statehood and succession, international investment law.

 Royal Society of Edinburgh Small Research Grant, ‘Judging International Judges: A Comparative Examination of the Disqualification of Arbitrators in International Investment Law', 2017.

-Chin-Chia Tien - 'Regulating IUU Fishing Through Flag States: Development of State Responsibility in the Context of the Law of the Sea'
+Tien, Chin-Chia - 'Regulating IUU Fishing Through Flag States: Development of State Responsibility in the Law of the Sea'.

 Course convenor: International Courts and Tribunals (LLM) and International Investment Law (LLM).